Typical tasks of a professional librarian or information specialist may include:

 Library technicians (diploma courses)

-No formal qualification is required for library assistant roles, however many TAFEs offer Certificate II, III and IV in library and information studies that would enhance an individual's skills and employment prospects for this type of position.
+No formal qualification is required for library assistant roles, however many TAFEs and private vocational education providers offer Certificate II, III and IV in library and information services that would enhance an individual's skills and employment prospects for this type of position.

 Overseas qualified individuals can find out more about overseas assessment and professional association reciprocity here.
 Professional profiles